 Idea, audience & concern

-Though their ages and backgrounds differed, the speakers shared a common focus: both personally and academically, they engage deeply with the Bosnian War (1992–1995) and how it has shaped their lives.
-The war ended over 25 years ago, culminating tragically in the genocide at Srebrenica in July 1995.
-This event, along with the Dayton Agreement, inspired the initial panel, organized by the Chair of South Slavic Studies at HU Berlin and moderated by historian Thomas Schad.
+Despite their varying ages and backgrounds, the speakers had one thing in common: they all invest significant personal and academic energy into examining the Bosnian War (1992–1995) and its impact on their lives.
+The war, which ended over 25 years ago, culminated tragically with the genocide at Srebrenica in July 1995.
+This event and the Dayton Agreement were the inspirations for the first panel, which was set up by the Chair of South Slavic Studies at HU Berlin and was moderated by historian Thomas Schad.

-The full two-hour conversation is available on YouTube.
-Yet, after the event, all participants felt their stories were far from fully told.
-Motivated by strong public interest and positive feedback, they quickly decided to continue sharing their stories through a multiperspective book, with the working title Bosnien in Berlin.
+You can find the entire two-hour conversation on YouTube.
+However, after the event, each participant felt that their stories lacked full representation.
+Driven by the strong public interest and the positive response, they swiftly decided to keep sharing their stories through a multiperspective book, tentatively titled Bosnien in Berlin.

-The book aims to contribute to a contemporary, multiperspective culture of remembrance that belongs to Berlin and Germany as much as the Baščaršija belongs to Sarajevo.
+The book seeks to add to a modern, multiperspective culture of remembrance that is as much a part of Berlin and Germany as the Baščaršija is of Sarajevo.

-Each author decides what they want to share and what they prefer to keep private.
-All contributions are planned to be translated into the BKMS language (referred to as Jezik), and the book will also be published in Bosnia and Herzegovina.
-The editorial team strives to translate all contributions and website content into Jezik as well.
-Until a more advanced multilingual website is available, all Jezik posts can be found under the same category (Jezik*).
+Every author chooses what to share and what to keep private.
+All contributions will be translated into Jezik, the BKMS language, and the book will be published in Bosnia and Herzegovina.
+The editorial team translates all contributions and website content into Jezik.
+While we work on a better multilingual website, you can find all Jezik posts under the same category (Jezik*).

 [Cover picture: Sabrina Halilović, 2021.]